 A simple design project for font lovers: Single-character typographic coasters.

 We started this project looking at some of the interesting variations amongst common fonts.
 Blowing them up to this size lets you start to see those differences more clearly than usual.
-Cutting them out as tangible forms takes it a step further-- you can
+Cutting them out as tangible forms takes it a step further– you can feel the curves.

 Also, they make pretty good coasters.